How to start a knitting groupPublished on 3 August 2018 By Emma Friedlander-Collins 5 min read

 Knitting groups are a brilliant way to meet new people, brush up on your skills and share your passion with like-minded folk.
 Emma Friedlander-Collins, our crafty social butterfly, shares her 5 top tips for how to start your own club (clue: bravery is a must!)

 Picking up yarn and needles is a great way to get some ‘me’ time.
 Whether you’ve had a frantic day with the kids, you’ve finished your studies and need to unwind, or you just love an excuse to sit on the couch with a box set.
 But have you ever thought about knitting as a social activity?
-Knitting groups can lend a whole new dimension to your favourite past time.
+Knitting groups can lend a whole new dimension to your favorite past time.
 If you’re a beginner, knitting clubs are a great place to learn things, discover tips and tricks and build your confidence.
 They can be a space to meet like-minded knitters who will get excited with you when you’ve discovered a new yarn or worked your first cable.
 For seasoned knitting veterans knitting groups are a place to share your passion, show off your makes and you won’t be annoying anyone with the clicking of your needles!
 (Although we all know that’s a beautiful sound.)

 Knitting groups are also a great way to meet new people without that awkward ‘first date’ feeling.
 Let’s face it, lots of us yarn fans often find wool easier to get on with than people, so going to a place where you’ve all got something to be getting on with, and can use the excuse of fiddling with a few stitches while you relax enough to get your chat on, is ideal.